sorbet/sorbet/website/docs/error-reference.md

 `--packager-layers util,lib,app`, all imports for a package with layer `lib` must either also have layer `lib`, or have layer `util` (but not layer `app`).

+Note: `test_import`s are not checked for layering violations.

 ## 3727

 > This error is specific to Stripe's custom `--stripe-packages` mode.
 If you are